Evaluating the transition dipole moment of quantum dots with absorption and angle resolved photo-luminescence

+Here $\zeta$ is the local field correction factor and n\textsubscript{s} is the refractive index of solvent surrounding the quantum dot.
+The local field correction factor ($\zeta$) is derived under the real cavity model in a uniform dielectric medium.\cite{CJFB1973,CAO199715,PhysRevLett.74.880}

+The spontaneous emission rate is driven by the ambient zero-point energy fluctuations.\cite{PhysRevA.97.032105} So the environment correction is an important factor to account for the evaluation of the Decay rate and the magnitude of the TDM in vacuum.\cite{PhysRevA.43.467} The lifetime in vacuum is used for calculating the TDM value in this manuscript.

 To extract the orientation of TDM, the angular dependence of the emission has to be measured.
 This can be done by two techniques.
-One technique is the back-focal plane (BFP) imaging\cite{PhysRevApplied.14.034048} and the other is the angle resolved emission spectroscopy (ARES).\cite{10.1364/FIO.2017.JTu2A.1,10.1063/1.5000478, 10.1063/1.3309705, 10.1039/C4TC00997E} BFP imaging is the preferred method for finding out the TDM orientation of single emitter.
-ARES is preferred for the ensemble measurement of TDMs of emitters.
+One technique is the back-focal plane (BFP) imaging\cite{PhysRevApplied.14.034048} and the other is the angle resolved emission spectroscopy (ARPS).\cite{10.1364/FIO.2017.JTu2A.1,10.1063/1.5000478, 10.1063/1.3309705, 10.1039/C4TC00997E}

-By using either of these techniques, all the TDMs of the emitters are categorized into two orientations.
-One set of TDMs are oriented in the plane parallel to the substrate, denoted by $N(\mu_{||})$.
-The other set of TDMs are oriented normal to the plane parallel to the substrate, denoted by $N(\mu_{\perp})$.
-The ratio of the normally oriented TDMs to the total number TDMs is represented by parameter $a$.
+BFP imaging is the preferred method to find out the TDM orientation of single emitter.
+To sense the faint signal of single molecule, BFP imaging requires an advanced spectrometer system with large signal to noise (S/N) ratio.
+Typically a charge coupled device (CCD) detector cooled with liquid Nitrogen\cite{10.1063/1.4746251} or an Electron multiplying charge coupled device (EM-CCD) detector\cite{Backer2014} is used for the BFP imaging system, which makes it expensive.
+ARPS can be measured with a thermo\-electric cooled CCD, which is relatively affordable.
+ARPS is preferred for the ensemble measurement of TDMs of emitter films,\cite{VYSNIAUSKAS2022106655,doi:10.1021/acs.jpcc.3c06330} where signal is strong due to the large number of emitters in the spot.

+Typically an emitting film is deposited on a thin glass coverslip and attached to a half glass cylinder with refractive index matching oil.
+The emitting film is excited from the top and the emitted light is collected by the detector, through the half glass cylinder as shown in Fig.1(b).
+The substrate is set in XY plane.
+The light emission cone angle is $\gamma$ and it is off-set from the Z axis by an angle $\alpha$.